The Operations Division has two major program areas:

 The National Transportation Response and Recovery Program (NTRRP) is responsible for coordinating the Department’s preparedness, response, and recovery activities in all-hazard incidents and to support the Secretary's responsibilities under the National Response Framework (NRF), Emergency Support Function - 1 (ESF-1) Transportation, and the National Disaster Recovery Framework (NDRF), Infrastructure Systems, Community Planning and Capacity Building, and Health and Human Service Recovery Support Functions (RSF) The NTRRP has a team of over 150 members nationwide to carry out the ESF-1 and RSF functions.
-The team includes a National Program Manager, Deputy Manager, Operational Planner, 7 Regional Emergency Transportation Coordinators (RETCOs), 10 Regional Transportation Representatives (RETREPs) and numerous Regional Emergency Cadre (RET-C) members representing all DOT Operating Administrations.
+The team includes a National Program Manager, Deputy Manager, 2 Operational Planners, 7 Regional Emergency Transportation Coordinators (RETCOs), 11 Regional Transportation Representatives (RETREPs) and numerous Regional Emergency Cadre (RET-C) members representing all DOT Operating Administrations.
 In each region, the RETCO is designated as the Secretary’s executive-level representative to ensure preparedness, response, and recovery activities are effectively carried out.
 RETREPs handle the day-to-day program issues and coordinate disaster and special events planning efforts between DOT and Federal, State, Local, Tribal and Territorial, and private sector emergency planners.
 During incident and event responses, RETREPs lead transportation operations in FEMA’s various operation centers in headquarters and affected regions.
 The cadre members are highly trained and subject matter experts who may be activated during an incident or event.
 In addition, the NTRRP interacts with and leverages the Department’s Transportation Operations Center which provides coordination of response and recovery activities with the Department’s Operating Administrations through the Emergency Coordinators.